isomerpages/moe-sembawangpri/_programmes/Applied Learning Programme (ALP): Environmental Studies.md

 <img src="/images/alp9.jpg" style="width:75%">

-*Eco-ponds with an inverted aquarium in the school garden (L) and a solar-powered water feature at the school foyer (R)*
+*Eco-ponds with an inverted aquarium in the school garden (Top) and a solar-powered water feature at the school foyer (Bottom)*

 <img src="/images/alp10.png" style="width:90%">